open-telemetry/opentelemetry-operator/docs/api.md

 hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
-This is generally used for system agents or other privileged things that are allowed to see the host machine.
-Most containers will NOT need this.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath --- TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write.

 <table>
     <thead>